hello@fortislabs.ai

 PyOD is Yue's most visible open-source system, with 42M+ downloads, 9.8K+ GitHub stars, use at OpenAI, Apache Beam, Amazon, Walmart, Databricks, and the European Space Agency, and recommendation in the US Department of Defense CDAO Generative AI Responsible AI Toolkit.

-Other open-source contributions co-developed with collaborators and students at the lab include TrustLLM, a trustworthiness benchmark for LLMs.
-TrustLLM is cited in a US Senate committee report, a NIST special publication on adversarial machine learning, the US Department of Defense CDAO Generative AI Responsible AI Toolkit, the International AI Safety Report 2026, and three editions of the Future of Life Institute AI Safety Index.
-Adjacent student-led projects at the lab include agent-audit and Aegis.
+Other lab projects Yue has contributed to include TrustLLM (a trustworthiness benchmark for LLMs led by collaborators at the lab, cited in a US Senate committee report, a NIST special publication on adversarial machine learning, the US Department of Defense CDAO Generative AI Responsible AI Toolkit, the International AI Safety Report 2026, and three editions of the Future of Life Institute AI Safety Index), and the student-led agent-audit and Aegis.

 Full bio and publication list at yzhao062.github.io.